 The primary focus of the Residency Program is to develop and support out-of-town players 15-20 yrs old wishing to pursue soccer at a post-secondary level and beyond while they complete their academic programs.

-WIA offers post graduation soccer opportunities for players to have trials or experience a professional environment with our partner clubs in Spain and Portugal.
+WIA offers post graduation soccer opportunities for players to have trials or experience a professional environment with our partner clubs in Sweden and Portugal.

-The player placement happens between April – July on a monthly basis.
-Only players that have participated in the WIA programs can be placed.
+The player placement happens between April – June and August – October.
+Only players that have participated in the WIA programs or Elite ID camps can be placed.

 Westcastle hosts player identification camps as part of the application process for admission to our programs.
 The camps allow players to meet our coaching staff and experience WIA training.